-When I accepted the role of leading the Revenue Management Services (RMS) division of Symphony MediaAI nearly five years ago, I admit to naively thinking that the knowledge and skills gained during my six years handling the collection and distribution of royalties on behalf of the world’s largest technology and patent owning companies would make the transition easy breezy.
+When I accepted the role of leading the managed services division of Symphony MediaAI nearly five years ago, I admit to naively thinking that the knowledge and skills gained during my six years handling the collection and distribution of royalties on behalf of the world’s largest technology and patent owning companies would make the transition easy breezy.

 What I quickly learned is that there are numerous complexities associated with the process of managing subscriber-based revenues.

 These are the top five challenges I’ve seen, and the most successful strategies used by our clients (the world’s top media brands) to overcome them.